BRYANT LEGAL GROUP

 • Disabled due to a mental health condition (though most disability insurance policies simply limit the time period of eligibility for such conditions)

 Yes, absolutely.
 Not only is it likely that you will receive regular requests for updated information relating to your disabling condition (and its progression) from your insurer, but insurers will expect you to keep them apprised of any material changes to your medical condition(s).
 You must provide updated information as you bear the burden of the proof of loss as the insured under most disability insurance policies.
+It’s critical that you do not forgo such notification, or you could not only lose your benefits, but you could also be held liable for damages.
+Related Article: How Long can You Be on Long-Term Disability?
+It Depends

-Insurers must come up with some justification for denying your disability benefits claim — if their justification has no reasonable basis, then you should appeal the denial or pursue a lawsuit to recover your benefits.
+Insurers must provide some justification for denying your long-term disability benefits claim.
+If their justification has no reasonable basis, then you should appeal the denial or pursue a lawsuit to recover your benefits.
+Common justifications for a claim denial include:

 • Lapse of coverage